linrongbin16/ci-template.nvim/README.md

 ### Initialize

-1. Copy this project to your newly created Neovim plugin project.
+1. Copy this project (exclude the `.git`) to your Neovim plugin project.
    - **Note**: I'm not sure if you can completely remove the `CHANGELOG.md` file from git history if create new project via the **_Use this template_** button.
 2. Remove the [CHANGELOG.md](https://github.com/linrongbin16/ci-template.nvim/blob/8ba994d7a64c52bb3a4a046068a510f54219aacd/CHANGELOG.md?plain=1#L1), it's only for **_this_** project, you don't want it.
 3. Replace the word `linrongbin16` with your name in below files: